 Best balance of performance and affordability

-CyberGhost is a Romania based VPN provider with more than 5,000 servers globally spread among 90 different countries.
-Romania is based far away from the reach of the Fourteen Eyes and does not share its users’ information to any other country.
+Based in Romania, CyberGhost currently has more than 5,000 servers spread among 90 different countries around the globe.
+Romania is based far away from the reach of the Fourteen Eyes.
+This means CyberGhost is not obligated to expose and share users’ information to any other country.

-CyberGhost’s desktop app offers one of the most secure VPN services in the industry.
-The protocols that this VPN service provider supports are L2TP, IKEv2, and OpenVPN.
-And as far as encryption goes, CyberGhost delivers military-grade encryption to protect all your critical information.
+With protocol supports such as L2TP, IKEv2, and OpenVPN, CyberGhost is set out to be one of the most secure VPN services in the industry.
+And as far as encryption goes, this company delivers a military-grade encryption that is quite literally impossible to break into to protect all your critical information.

-One downside about CyberGhost worth mentioning is its ad-blocking feature.
-CyberGhost does not block advertisement pop-ups on HTTPS websites.
-However, the ad-blocking feature is workable on Windows, Mac, and iOS devices, which is more than sufficient for general users looking to stream content online.
+Sadly, CyberGhost’s ad-blocking feature does not effectively block all advertisement pop-ups on HTTPS websites.
+However, the feature does work well on Windows, Mac, and iOS devices, which should be more than sufficient for general users.

-Unfortunately, CyberGhost does not have a free trial and the monthly plan can be quite pricey.
-On the other hand, the VPN service provider does have a 45-day money-back guarantee and their longer-term plans are much most cost-friendly.
+Another thing about CyberGhost is that it does not include a free trial and their monthly plan does get pretty expensive.
+On the other hand, the company does have a 45-day money-back guarantee and their longer-term plans come with better pricing.

 - Simple and free extension for basic usage